 Myth Number 3 – Women lack the confidence to progress to the next level

-Oh yes they do.
-No matter what tone they take it can have a negative impact on their chances of getting hired or getting the promotion.
+Oh yes they do, in fact the research backs this up.
+Women who asked obtained a raise 15% of the time, while men obtained a pay increase 20% of the time.
+There’s also other negative impacts, the perception of a man and woman making the ask is very different.
+For women, no matter what tone they take it can have a negative impact on their chances of getting hired or getting the promotion.
 If a man asks he is seen as a go-getter, a confident ambitious dude with the drive to succeed.
 Sadly, when a woman asks, she is often seen as pushy and demanding.

-There is a narrative being spread that the fight for equality is a recent development.
-Its almost as if the suffragettes didn’t exist (despite recent anniversaries).
+When I do a phone in show on the radio about any equality issue, this is the one thing someone always calls in and says.
+It’s interesting that there’s a belief that the fight for equality is a recent development.
+Its almost as if the suffragettes didn’t exist, and International Women’s Day is 111 years old!
 This phrase is trotted out by those wishing to excuse sexism (and numerous other ‘isms’ that we can do with less of).
-Challenging gender inequality and supporting #metoo can go hand in hand with finding Frankie Boyle or Jim Jeffries hilarious.
-The two things aren’t mutually exclusive
+Challenging gender inequality and fighting to #breakthebias can go hand in hand with finding Frankie Boyle or Jim Jeffries hilarious.
+The two things aren’t mutually exclusive.

 You seriously think that the fact there is a few female CEOs and politicians means everything is fine?
 Really?
 There are more CEOs of FTSE 100 companies called John than women.
 32% of female MPs and female actors have been shown to be paid substantially less than their male counterparts.
-These are just three examples.
+These are just a couple of examples.
 Do not let exceptions to the rule cloud your opinion of the issues that women face.
-It’s naïve and ignorant.